 Types of Property Buyers in Kenya

 Property investors come in all shapes and sizes.
-The key to getting the best deal for your property is knowing who you are dealing with and how they want to buy your home.
+Knowing who you’re dealing with and how they want to buy your house is essential for getting the greatest price for your home.

 Here is a list of the most common types of property buyers in Kenya:

 1. First-Time Buyers